HuaWang6/CMPUT404-Assignment1/README.md

 Collaborators / References
 ==========================

-I have discussed the assignment with Zhijian Mei (ccid: zmei1)
+I only discussed the assignment with TA in lab.

 References: